simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 .. _`data requirements`:
 Data Requirements
 *****************
-The |goodman HTS|'s data has seen some evolution in the past years in shape and most importantly in its headers.
-The |pipeline name| relies heavily on the data's header so this is in fact very important.
+The |goodman HTS|'s data has seen some evolution in the past years, in shape and most importantly in its headers.
+The |pipeline full name| relies heavily on the data's header so this is in fact very important.

-The headers must be `FITS Compliant <https://fits.gsfc.nasa.gov/fits_standard.html>`_ first of all, if not the software exits with errors.
+The headers must be `FITS Compliant <https://fits.gsfc.nasa.gov/fits_standard.html>`_, otherwise the software exits with errors.

-Remember that the |goodman hts| has `two cameras <http://www.ctio.noao.edu/soar/content/goodman-spectrograph-overview>`_, *Blue* and *Red*.
+Bear in mind that the |goodman hts| has `two cameras <http://www.ctio.noao.edu/soar/content/goodman-spectrograph-overview>`_, *Blue* and *Red*.

 Recent data obtained with the Red Camera already meets all the requirements in terms of format and header cards.
+Data obtained with the Blue Camera before

-Data obtained with the Blue Camera before |headers change| is expected to have several format issues:
+|headers change| is expected to have several format issues:

     1. There were non fits-compliant characters in some comments.
 To solve that, you can edit the header using the most recent version of AstroPy, IRAF or WCSTOOLS to remove the following keywords: ``PARAM0``, ``PARAM61``, ``PARAM62`` and ``PARAM63``.